jmicko/coinbot/docs/PROJECT_MAP.md

 ## Purpose

 Coinbot is a self-hosted Coinbase trading bot with a browser UI.
 The core trading strategy stores local trade-pair records, places a limit order on Coinbase, and flips the order to the opposite side after settlement.
-The database is the durable source of truth for users, settings, products, local order records, messages, candles, sessions, feedback, and push subscriptions.
+The database is the durable source of truth for users, settings, per-user product identity/availability/activation, local order records, messages, candles, sessions, feedback, and push subscriptions.
+Current Coinbase product metadata is process-local and isolated per user.

 Because the app can place real orders, dev work should use an isolated local database and either mocked Coinbase calls or a deliberately limited test account.
 Do not point a fresh dev checkout at production data.